MicrosoftDocs/fabric-docs/docs/real-time-analytics/overview.md

 * **By-default streaming** provides high performance, low latency, high freshness data analysis.
 * **Default partitioning** - both time and hash-based partitioning, and by-default **indexing**.
 * **Versatile data structures** so that you can query structured, semi-structured, or free text.
-* **Query** raw data without transformation.
+* **Query** of raw data without transformation, with high performance, incredibly low response time, and using a wide variety of available operators. {TODO: ADD LINK}
 * **Unlimited scale** from gigabytes to petabytes, with unlimited scale on concurrent queries and concurrent users.
 * **Integrated** seamlessly with other workloads and items in Microsoft Fabric.

 ## When to use Real-time Analytics?

-A number of industries use Real-time Analytics for their data needs, for example: finance, transportation and logistics, smart cities, smart buildings, manufacturing operations, automotive, and oil and gas.
 If any one of these questions describe your data needs, Real-time Analytics is the right solution for you:

 > [!div class="checklist"]
->
+> * Do I need high freshness from data ingestion to query?
-> * Do I have a service that needs to access data in real-time?
+> * Do I have a service that needs to access data with low query latency (in a matter of seconds)?
-> * Do I have complicated data, such as JSON or other arrays?
+> * Does I need to search or access data in different formats, like structured data, semistructured data (including complicated data such as JSON or other arrays), or unstructured data (for example, free text)?
+> * Do I want the ability to query large amounts of data?
+> * Does my data have a time component that can benefit from the time series-optimized database structure?
-> * Do I need to search or access free text?
+> * Do I want the ability to create ad hoc queries on any field or row without prior optimization?

+The types of industries which benefit from data analysis in Real-time Analytics is quite varied, for example: finance, transportation and logistics, smart cities, smart buildings, manufacturing operations, automotive, and oil and gas.

 ## How to work in Real-time Analytics?